graphql/graphql-spec/spec/Section 3 -- Type System.md

 TaggedMemberFieldDefinition : Description?
 Name : Type Directives[Const]?

-Tagged types represent a list of possible named members, exactly one of which must be present.
-This resulting member must yield a value of a specific type.
-In outputs, like for Objects, Tagged types should be serialized as ordered
-maps: the queried member names (or aliases) that are present are the keys and the result of evaluating the member is the value, ordered by the order in which they appear in the query.
-Note that Tagged types may be objects with more than one key even though they guarantee that exactly one member is present, this is because aliases may be used, and `__typename` may also be queried (and will return the name of the tagged type).
+Tagged types represent a list of possible named member fields, exactly one of which must be present.
+This resulting member field must yield a value of a specific type.
+In outputs, like for Objects, Tagged types should be serialized as ordered maps: the queried member field names (or aliases) that are present are the keys and the result of evaluating the member field is the value, ordered by the order in which they appear in the query.
+Note that Tagged types may be objects with more than one key even though they guarantee that exactly one member field is present, this is because aliases may be used, and `__typename` may also be queried (and will return the name of the tagged type).

-All members defined within a Tagged type must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's introspection system.
+All member fields defined within a Tagged type must not have a name which begins with {"__"} (two underscores), as this is used exclusively by GraphQL's introspection system.

 For example, a type `PackQuantity` could be described as: